smaranjitghose/PyPomodoro/README.md

 2. Improving the GUI using ```tkinter``` or anything you wish  🎨

-3.Adding a feature of taking in input the total number of hours to be dedidcated and then automatically providing slots as per the Pomodoro technique: 5 min breaks for every 4 slots followed by 15 min break after a cumilative slot time of 2 hrs 🤖
+3.Adding a feature of taking in input the total number of hours to be dedidcated and then automatically providing slots as per the Pomodoro technique: 5 min breaks for every 4 slots followed by 15 min break after a cumalative slot time of 2 hrs 🤖

 4.Storing the log details of the various pomodoro sessions in a ```log.txt``` file 🧾